 One of the biggest challenges (there are almost too many to count) for a business starting is customer acquisition and revenue generation.
-Enter the temptation of the “big payday” that is a Lifetime Deal (LTD).
+Enter the temptation of the “big payday” that is to run a Lifetime Deal (LTD).
 A LTD is an offer when you are introducing your product, where the customer pays upfront for a perpetual licence.
 This can be a great tool to get your first customers and some cash flow coming in, but it comes at a cost that you need to be aware of.

 Our Experience Running a Lifetime Deal